Radiologic & MRI Technologist

 Elgin Community College

-There are several degree options for aspiring radiologic technologists at Elgin Community College.
-Students can complete a 72-credit associate of applied science degree in radiography if they have not completed any previous medical imaging education.
-Also, Elgin offers a 27-credit MRI certificate as a stand-alone option or as a specialization while earning an associate’s degree.
+At Elgin Community College, aspiring radiologic technologists have several degree options.
+Students who have not completed any previous medical imaging education can complete a 72-credit associate of applied science degree in radiography.
+Elgin also offers a 27-credit MRI certificate as a stand-alone option or as a specialization while earning an associate’s degree.

 The associate’s degree must be completed in person, but the MRI portion of the program can be completed entirely online or in a hybrid format.
 Graduates with either an associate’s or a certificate will be ready for entry-level work in this field.
 Additionally, credits earned in this program can be transferred to a four-year college and used towards completing a bachelor’s degree.